Tutorial: Azure Active Directory single sign-on (SSO) integration with 4me

-On the Set up 4me section, copy the appropriate URL(s) as per your requirement.
+On the Set up 4me section, copy the appropriate URL(s) based on your requirement.

-In a different web browser window, login to 4me as an Administrator.
+In a different web browser window, sign in to 4me as an Administrator.

 On the top left, click on Settings logo and on the left side bar click Single Sign-On.